 Morgan C. Hilliard

 Director of Development

 Julie Mascarella serves as office manager and oversees various programs and projects.
 She is responsible for organizing PAR’s annual conference and supervises PAR’s standing committees.
-She also manages PAR’s database of over 3,500 members.

 Ms. Mascarella has over 25 years in various office management roles prior to joining PAR in 2004.
 Additionally, she worked with several professional associations in administering and coordinating their membership management, administrative and event-planning projects.